Beta version

 If you’re unsure whether you have a smart meter, first check on your fuel bill or online account, particularly the ‘meter reading’ section of the bill.

-Sometimes smart meters cannot operate in ‘smart mode’ but operate like standard meters – in ‘dumb mode’.
-For more information on smart meter smart and dumb mode operation see Smart Energy GB: How to know if you have a smart meter
+Sometimes smart meters cannot operate in ‘smart mode’ but operate like standard meters.
+For more information on smart meters and how to know if you have one, visit Smart Energy GB: How to know if you have a smart meter

 To check if someone has a smart meter that is operating in smart mode see the Citizens Advice smart meter check.
 The client will need their electricity MPAN (Meter Point Administration number) which is on their electricity bill.

+Your smart meter doesn’t contain information like your name, address or postcode.
 Smart meters record half hourly energy use and relay that information to your energy supplier using a secure network.
-The smart meter doesn’t contain information like your name, address or postcode.
-Half hourly energy data is not detailed enough to be able to know what activities in a home correspond to energy usage.
-Energy suppliers do not analyse smart meter data for very low or no energy use, for example if you were away from home for a few days.
+This data is not detailed enough to be able to know what activities caused energy usage.
+Plus, energy suppliers do not analyse smart meter data for very low or no energy use, for example if you were away from home for a few days.

-Smart meters help consumers in a number of ways e.g. accurate billing, ability to monitor energy use via their In-Home Display.
+Smart meters help consumers in a number of ways, through accurate billing and the ability to monitor energy use via their In-Home Display.
 A major benefit of smart metering is that UK-wide the demand for energy is known.
 This is important to ensure that energy supply is adequate to meet demand.

 Smart meters don’t use the internet.
 They have their own closed communications system which was designed with top cybersecurity experts, including GCHQ, the government’s security and intelligence organisation.
 Your smart meter data is only available to you and your energy supplier.